-While there are multiple effective treatments available for wet AMD, there are currently no approved treatments for geographic atrophy.
+While there are multiple effective treatments available for neovascular (“wet”) AMD, there are currently no approved treatments for GA.

-In people with geographic atrophy, photoreceptors, which are light sensitive cells, deteriorate in the macula, a central portion of the retina responsible for central vision and color perception.6 This damage starts as small spots that grow into larger patches.
+In people with GA, photoreceptors, which are light sensitive cells, deteriorate in the macula, a central portion of the retina responsible for central vision and color perception.5 This damage starts as small spots that grow into larger patches.
 As the cells in the macula die, the person starts to lose vision.6

-The cause of geographic atrophy is thought to be multifactorial, with numerous environmental and genetic risk factors.
-The dysregulation of the complement cascade, an important part of the body’s immune system, plays a pivotal role.7
+The cause of GA is thought to be multifactorial, with numerous environmental and genetic risk factors.
+The dysregulation of the complement cascade, an important part of the body’s immune system, plays a pivotal role.6

-Excessive activation of the complement cascade results in destruction of healthy cells, which can lead to the onset or progression of many diseases including GA.8,9
+Excessive activation of the complement cascade results in destruction of healthy cells, which can lead to the onset or progression of many diseases including GA.7,8

-Pegcetacoplan is an investigational targeted C3 inhibitor designed to regulate uncontrolled or excessive complement activation.
+Pegcetacoplan is a targeted C3 therapy under investigation for geographic atrophy (GA), a leading cause of blindness.
 We believe that pegcetacoplan may slow the growth of GA lesions by regulating excessive complement activation.